cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 sudo docker-compose logs -f ckan
 ```

-if container isn’t running its probably because the db didn’t build in time.
+If container isn’t running its probably because the db didn’t build in time.

 Restart the CKAN container